Jbleezy/BO1-Reimagined/README.md

 * Removed zombie spawn delay at the beginning of a match

 #### Sidequest
-* Steps in solo are the same as in coop
+* Steps in solo are now the same as in coop
 * Fuse spawns before starting the sidequest
 * Increased generators' damage hitbox
 * Bottle no longer breaks when it hits the ground